Bookmark AmazonSmile ! You shop, Amazon gives. Your shopping will support NOSHA.

 - Second Harvest Food Bank, 700 Edwards Avenue, New Orleans, LA view map

-√ The warehouse is not climate controlled, so please dress accordingly.
+√ The warehouse is not climate controlled so please dress accordingly.
 Jeans, shorts and t-shirts are acceptable.
 It should be cooler, so come prepared.

 √ YOU MUST WEAR CLOSED TOE SHOES!
 Anyone wearing flip-flops or sandals will not be permitted to work the shift.